aparajita/tailwind-ionic/README.md

 This plugin for [Tailwind CSS](https://tailwindcss.com/) and [Ionic](https://ionic-framework.com) provides several features:

 - Variants which help you to target specific platforms and modes in an Ionic application.
+- A `part` variant to target CSS parts in an Ionic component (or any other component that uses CSS parts).
 - Ionic CSS theme variables are converted into Tailwind colors.
+- An `ion-checked` variant to target the checked state of an Ionic checkbox or radio button.

 ## Breaking changes from v1.x
 - The non-abbreviated variants (prefixed with "ion-") in v1.x have been removed.